slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 -- Naval Ravikant [1974]*

 ### How to network?

-> *"Everyone is shy.
-Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
-Go ahead." (...)
-"When introduced to someone make eye contact and count to 4.
-You’ll both remember each other."
--- Kevin Kelly [1952]*

-Be useful, not important.
-Listen to people, get their goals and help them.
-It’s not about you, it’s about the impact you have on others.

 <!--
 - Community of experts (that give you good answers).
 Critical peers (10 people that make a big difference in your immediate career).